telefonicaid/kafnus/doc/01_installation.md

 `kafka-connect-custom/plugins/` directory should look like shown above.

 **Setup Notes**:
-- The custom Kafka Connect image builds automatically when running `docker-up.sh`
+- Custom Kafka Connect and Faust images build automatically when running `docker-up.sh`
 - Plugin preparation (steps 1-4) is only required for:
   - Initial system setup
   - Adding new plugins